Blocked Cross Examination

 The first to take the stand at trial was government witness DHS Special agent Jared Der-Yeghiayan who had spent two years and thousands of hours, under many aliases, on Silk Road and became a trusted moderator called cirrus.
 He actually helped run the Silk Road.
 Ultimately, the court banned any questioning of Der-Yeghiayan regarding his strongly held belief that, after a lengthy investigation and probable cause, DPR was Mark Karpeles, at the time CEO of the bitcoin exchange Mt.
 Gox.
 (He also testified that he believed that more than one person used the DPR identity)

-Then, in July, 2013, DHS Maryland met with Karpeles’ lawyers who, according to government evidence, offered them a deal: back off our client and we’ll give you DPR’s name.
+Then, in July, 2013, DHS Maryland met with Karpeles’s lawyers who, according to government evidence, offered them a deal: back off our client and we’ll give you someone else to target as DPR.
 It is not known what else transpired or may have changed hands at this meeting.
-However, two weeks later Ross was arrested and Karpeles, the government’s prime suspect, was not charged with financial crimes.
+However, two months later Ross was arrested and Karpeles, the government’s prime suspect, was not charged at all.
 Two years later Karpeles was arrested in Japan on an embezzlement charge.

 Court does a 180